cypher1134/X-AE-A-12/README.md

 ## How to use the app ?
 Run the app with `python main.py` in a terminal.

-The open the link that shows in the terminal
+The open the link that shows in the terminal and enjoy.

 ## Machine Learning Implementation
 Our machine learning (ML) implementation focuses on predicting fake news labels and estimating probabilities for articles in a given dataset using a trained model.
 The key steps involve data preprocessing, model training, prediction, and updating the dataset with predictions and probabilities. <br>